opencredo/kubefuse/README.md

 ## Features

-* Browse Kubernetes resources in your file system
+* Browse Kubernetes resources in your file system...
+* ...with (some of) your favourite tools: `ls`, `find`, `cat`, ...
 * List services, replication controllers, pods and namespaces
-* Works with `ls` and `find`
+* Export resources to YAML and JSON
-* That's it, but more stuff is planned.
+* And that's it, but more may be coming.

 ## Requirements

-Kubefuse runs on both Linux and Mac, but does require additional libraries to be installed (eg. OSXFUSE).
+KubeFuse runs on both Linux and Mac, but does require additional libraries to be installed (eg. OSXFUSE).

-Kubefuse also uses the kubectl binary under the hood so this needs to be on the path.
+KubeFuse also uses the kubectl binary under the hood so this needs to be on the path.

 ## Setup